 Excessive underarm sweating can be uncomfortable, but it doesn’t have to be inevitable.
 There are many methods to prevent sweating, and many of them can be tried at home.

 In some cases, people who sweat too much may have a condition called hyperhidrosis disorder, which is diagnosed and treated by a doctor.
 Hyperhidrosis involves profuse sweating all over the entire body — not just under the arms.

-There are several natural and over-the-counter remedies that can reduce or eliminate excess underarm sweating.
-Some of these include:
+There are several natural, over-the-counter, and medical remedies that can reduce or eliminate excess underarm sweating.
+Consider the following tips:

 1. Use topical antiperspirants

 Tired of the sweat stains on your shirt?
 Try ditching your standard deodorant and switching to antiperspirant.
 Deodorant might kill the odor under your arms, but it’s not designed to stop you from sweating completely.

 Antiperspirants both kill odor-causing bacteria and actively block your sweat glands from producing underarm sweat.
 This could help alleviate your discomfort.

 For some people, however, over-the-counter antiperspirants don’t quite do the trick.
 If you find that regular antiperspirants don’t work for you, search for stronger antiperspirants with a higher amount of aluminum chloride, the active ingredient (at least 13 percent).

 And if that doesn’t work, talk with your doctor about getting a prescription for stronger antiperspirant.

 It’s also important to make sure you’re applying your antiperspirant correctly so that it can do its job as intended.
 This means you should: